tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 ### Forestry.io {#forestry}

-[Forestry.io](https://forestry.io/) is similar to CloudCannon in that it offers online hosting for Jekyll projects, but it also provides hosting for [Hugo](https://gohugo.io/) (another popular static site generator, with faster build times than Jekyll), and for Git.
+[Forestry.io](https://forestry.io/) is similar to CloudCannon in that it offers online hosting for Jekyll projects, but it also provides hosting for [Hugo](https://gohugo.io/) and for Git.
 Forestry's emphasis is on providing an online CMS interface for static site generators.

 <a href="https://forestry.io/" class="noExtIcon"><img src="images/forestryio.png" /></a>